Dadangdut33/Misaka-10032-ts/README.md

 </details>

 ---

-## Some info

-The bot is currently still in proggress of rewrite in typescript and still using discord.js v12.
-After rewrite in typescript is done, i will try to use discord.js v13.

-## Getting Started
+# 📌 Getting Started

-First clone the repo and install all the packages by doing `npm install` Then run the bot by doing `npm start`. \
+First clone the repo and install all the packages by doing `npm install` or `npm ci` Then run the bot by doing `npm start`.

 Alternatively, you can build/compile the bot to js by doing `npm run build`.
 You can also start the builded version by doing `npm run start-build`.
-Or you can build and run the file directly by running `npm run build-run`. \
+Or you can build and run the file directly by running `npm run build-run`.

-**More info later.**
+## 🔑 Project ENV

+All tokens needed **must** be stored and contained in .env file, there is an example that contains all needed token in [here](.env.example).

+## 🔏 Certain server events

+[This folder](src/modules/events/private/) contains events that only run on certain server.
+You can modify it for your own personal use if you want.
+You can also disable it by deleting the file or just uncomment `this.disable()`.

+## ⚙ config.json

+Set bot prefix and some other info here.
+You can ignore the [private_Events_Info field](src/config.json) in config.json, it contains ids of channel and server for the private events.

-## Questions?
+# ❓ Questions?

 Feel free to ask me in discussions if you have any questions

+# 🚀 Want to contribute?

+You can open an issue or pull request.
+I will be glad to help.